mingliu68/Daily_Coding_Problem/Problem_Sets_600_699/DC_609_amazon_medium/note.md

     edge cases:
+        inorder successor for the following edge cases is NULL
-        head node with no right tree node last node (max value) of the tree
+        1.  head node with no right tree node
+        2.  last node (max value) of the tree check for the last node... node value is greater than head node value node has no children node parent right tree node is the node itself

     ↓↓↓   psudo code   ↓↓↓